Croatia Digital Nomad Visa Guide (2024)

 After that year is up, you can’t just renew your visa.

+Instead, the Croatian law demands that you leave Croatia for at least 6 months.
 There has to be at least 6 months between the day your permit expires and the day you apply for a new one.
-So, only after those 6 months are up can you try to get a new permit.
+So only after those 6 months are up can you try to get a new permit.

-But, do you really have to leave Croatia the day your residence permit expires?
+But do you really have to leave Croatia the day your residence permit expires?

-That depends.
 If your permit expires and you still haven’t used up your allotted 90 days that you can spend in the Schengen area visa-free, then you can stay in Croatia for those additional 90 days.
-However, after that, you’ll have to leave not only Croatia but the entire Schengen Area since one can’t stay in the Schengen Area for more than 90 days in a 180-day period.

 “The fact that we can’t renew the visa is probably one of the biggest drawbacks of the Croatia digital nomad permit.
-It’s only valid for one year.
+It’s only valid for 1 year.
 Aside from that, the visa restricts you from traveling abroad — you can’t be outside of Croatia for more than 90 days in total during the year your visa is valid for and yor trips abroad can’t be longer than 30 days.
 On the other hand, Croatia joined the Schengen Area and eliminated sea and land border control points, making traveling around the EU easier.”

 Can the Croatia digital nomad visa be used to gain citizenship or a permanent residence?